 - Infectious uveitis (bacterial, viral, fungal, or parasitic) is treated with an appropriate antimicrobial drug as well as corticosteroids and cycloplegics.
-See also separate Chorioretinital Inflammation article.
+See also the separate Chorioretinal Inflammation article.

 - Severe or chronic uveitis may be treated with laser phototherapy, cryotherapy or vitrectomy.